HumanSignal/label-studio/docs/source/guide/storage.md

 | use_blob_urls | If true, treat every directory object as a source file.
 Use for resources like JPG, MP3, or similar file types.
 If false, directory objects are interpreted as tasks in Label Studio JSON format with one object per task. | false |

 ### Set up local storage with Docker
 If you're using Label Studio in Docker, you need to mount the local directory that you want to access as a volume when you start the Docker container.

-For example, use the following command to start the latest Label Studio version and be able to access data from the `/home/documents/` docker run -it -p 8080:8080 -v /home/documents/label-studio/data heartexlabs/label-studio:latest label-studio

-When running from docker, local file storage couldn’t point to external file system paths.
-You should mount directory when starting docker container -v path/to/external/dir:/label-studio/my-files then specify /label-studio/my-files path in Local FIles storage modal
+See [Run Label Studio on Docker and use local storage](start.html#Run Label Studio on Docker and use local storage).